A Chronicle of the

 Terl Johnson’s given name was Sterling and he was born in 1911.
 He began his career as a professional at the Valley Country Club in 1928 where he stayed until 1934.
-One of his brothers, Jerry, followed him as the professional at Valley CC, In the mid 30s he worked in Illinois for two years before returning to the Section as the professional at the Plymouth Country Club.
+One of his brothers, Jerry, followed him as the professional at Valley CC, In the mid 30s Terl worked in Illinois for two years as a head professional, before returning to the Section as the professional at the Plymouth Country Club in 1937.
 Johnson won the Philadelphia Open in 1941 at the Pine Valley Golf Club and the Pennsylvania Open in 1948.
-The next year he wasn’t able to defend that title because he had relocated to the DuPont Country Club.
+The next year he wasn’t able to defend the PA Open title because he had relocated to the DuPont Country Club.
 He stayed there for over 20 years until he took over as the professional at the new Bidermann Golf Club near Wilmington.
 His brother Fred was an assistant to Byron Nelson at Reading Country Club and then assistant to Alex Duncan at the Philadelphia Cricket Club.
 When Duncan died in 1946 Fred moved into the head professional at the Philadelphia Cricket Club for twenty years.
 Terl lost in the finals of the Philadelphia Section Championship twice, finished second in the Philadelphia Open three times and lost the Pennsylvania Open in a playoff.
 Slight of build, Johnson weighed 120 pounds in the prime of his playing career.
 Four times he finished in the top ten in PGA Tour events with a second place finish at the 1935 True Temper Open and a third place finish in the 1939 Anthracite Open.
 At the age of 45 he won four matches in the national PGA Championship to reach the quarterfinal round.
 He qualified for the PGA Championship nine times and the US Open three times.
 Two times he made the cut at the US Open, tying for 34th and 38th.

 Harold L. “Catfish” Kneece